jbuckman/jbuckman.github.io/_posts/2021-02-13-how-to-think-about-replay-memory.md

 Streaming data come from "fresh" samples every time, so it is impossible to mistake a good action for a bad action, or vice versa (in expectation).
 But saving algorithms, which reuse a single sample for learning many times, might get completely thrown off.
 Consider if an action is bad but high-variance, and we've only seen it once, but it got "lucky" and happened to appear to be very good.
-Our agent will think it is really good, and repeatedly update using that information, eventually converging to a policy which performs very badly in the real environment.
+Our agent will think it is genuinely good, and repeatedly update using that information, eventually converging to a policy which performs very badly in the real environment.
 We can, in theory, fix this by using uncertainty estimates, but nobody knows how to compute uncertainty estimates for neural networks.
 I wrote [an ICLR paper](https://arxiv.org/abs/2009.06799) on this issue, which is also summarized in [my last blog post](https://jacobbuckman.com/2020-11-30-conceptual-fundamentals-of-offline-rl/).